BaseCampCoding/django-unit-project-travis-bass-tatum/README.md

 Along with our chat room feature, a user can also make and view posts and comments made by other users or themself.

 Features
-chat rooms/custom rooms
+- chat rooms/custom rooms
-posting and comments
+- posting and comment
-CRUD funtionality
+- CRUD funtionality